From Bussorah Street to Sultan Gate, Kampong Glam is more than just Mediterranean cuisine, Halal izakaya and Instagrammable cafes...

 Whether you’re a born and bred local, longtime expat or an in-the-know tourist, you’ve probably heard of the Kampong Glam district.
-Once an ethnic enclave for the Muslim community, including Arab and Bugis traders, the area is a hip neighbourhood peppered with hole-in-the-wall boutiques, quaint restaurants, cool bars and charming cultural spots.
-Here’s a little tour of this buzzy treasure trove that’s spilling with surprises at every corner.
+Once an ethnic enclave for the Muslim community, including Arab and Bugis traders, the area is a hip neighbourhood peppered with hole-in-the-wall boutiques in Haji Lane, quaint restaurants and bars in Arab Street, and charming cultural spots.
+Here’s a little tour of this buzzy treasure trove — from Bussorah Street to Sultan Gate — that’s spilling with surprises at every corner.

 Eat & Drink

 With its massive maroon banner, it’s hard to miss this street-side outdoor eatery.
 Known for its low-priced authentic Malay food such as nasi goreng, mee rebus, lontong, roti kirai and laksa, patrons gather here for a break away from the surrounding pricey restos — and a good cup of hot teh tarik!